 First impressions really do count.
 A tired and neglected business image will speak far louder than the words you won’t have the opportunity to say.
 As a business owner, you’ll be pleased to know that it is possible – without incurring great expense or investing too much time – to create a first impression that’s not only good but BOLD.

 If your business website isn’t mobile-friendly and secure, you need a new one.
 It’s that simple.

-If you think your clients aren’t on social media, think again.
+If you think your clients and customers aren’t on social media, think again.
 Statistics suggest otherwise (more about that later), but even if your clients aren’t social media savvy themselves, the people who influence them probably are.

 Artificial intelligence is a hot topic among financial services professionals.
 Financial planners are very aware of Robo Advisor and I recently attended a conference where the dinner presenter created an ‘Artificial Accountant’ in about 10 minutes.

 Many businesses are using their marketing communication channels to demonstrate that they are EXACTLY the same as their competitors, rather than doing what marketing is meant to do, and differentiate themselves.